-With the integrated web server, the device can be operated and configured via a web browser via Ethernet-APL, the the service interface (CDI-RJ45) or via the WLAN interface .
+With the integrated web server, the device can be operated and configured via a web browser using Ethernet-APL, service interface (CDI-RJ45) or WLAN interface.
 The structure of the operating menu is the same as for the local display.
-In addition to the measured values, device status information is also displayed and allows users to monitor the status of the device.
+In addition to the measured values, status information on the device is displayed and can be used to monitor device health.
 Furthermore the device data can be managed and the network parameters can be configured.